 Fall is the time to add in cool weather crops that will grow and be harvested over the Winter months.
 Ideally, plant Winter growing vegetables 4 weeks before your area’s first killing frost (below 28℉).
 Plants like kale, lettuces, chard, and heading brassicas (cauliflower and broccoli) can all withstand light frosts (28℉-32℉).

-Pull any rogue weeds that have taken root in your garden.
+- Pull any rogue weeds that have taken root in your garden.
 Weeds will grow and outcompete many of your edible plants so it is best to remove them as soon as your identify them as a weed.
 Not sure what’s sprouting up in your garden?
-Shoot us a photo and email to firstname.lastname@example.org and we can help!
+Shoot us a photo on the Avalow app and we can help!

-Winter in Sonoma and Marin Counties in California is a great time to continue producing food and prepare for the next main growing season.
+Winter is a great time to continue producing food and prepare for the next main growing season.
 Follow the tips above to ensure a healthy, happy, and productive garden all year long.